GSK melanoma drug shows promise in early trial

 Georgina Long of the Melanoma Institute Australia and Westmead Hospital in Sydney, and Gerald Falchook from the University of Texas in the United States, treated 184 patients with dabrafenib in a Phase I trial -- the earliest step of the drug development process in humans.

-They said some of the most exciting results came from a subset of 10 patients whose tumours had spread to their brains.
+They said some of the most exciting results came from a subset of 10 patients whose tumors had spread to their brains.

-None of these had previously received treatment for their brain tumours.
+None of these had previously received treatment for their brain tumors.
 However, the brain metastases disappeared in four of the patients when they were treated with 150 milligrams of dabrafenib twice daily.

-Five patients saw their brain metastases shrink, and one had stable disease, where the tumours remained the same size.
+Five patients saw their brain metastases shrink, and one had stable disease, where the tumors remained the same size.

 “The results in the brain were remarkable,” Long said.
 “I don’t think there is a single other systemic agent that is as active in the brain.”